-Very few startups succeed.
 On average, only 1 out of 10 new businesses survive.
-Starting a company is risky business.
+About 50% of businesses fail due to incompetent management.
+Starting a company is a risky business.
 Entrepreneurs face obstacles at every turn.
 We all know there are plenty of reasons why businesses fail, but what are the reasons they succeed?
-I recommend that you read How Successful People Think: Change Your Thinking, Change Your Life.

 By examining successful companies, we gathered the following reasons businesses succeed: